Rireki/8to7_Winboot/README.md

 I created this because I'm lazy to do everything manually, so I extracted all the necessary files from Win7's boot.wim and uploaded it here.
 Then I wrote a cmd batch script with my minimal skills.
 # How to use
 - Download the repository, then place the extracted files on D:.
+Your D: should be filled with those 4 files.
 - Create a folder named "mount" without the brackets on D:.
 - Place Windows 8.x boot.wim on D:
 - Run SCRIPT.BAT, then after it's done, then run SCRIPT2.BAT.